What is a Source?¶

 There are several actions you can take on the reports page of Aggie.
-You can Read reports, Create Incidents,Filter reports or add a report to an Incident.
+You can Read reports, Create Groups,Filter reports or add a report to an Group.
 Besides the filter bar and the action and navigation buttons, there are eight columns on the Reports Page of Aggie.

 Sections of the Reports Page¶